apache/geode-native/examples/dotnet/functionexecution/README.md

     $ startserver.ps1
     ```

-3. Execute `FunctionExecutionCs.exe`, expect the following output:
+1. Execute `dotnet-functionexecution.exe`, expect the following output:

        Storing id and username in the region
        Getting the user info from the region